AntuKhan33/Crab_Software/README.md

 # Crab_Software
-1.Dowload All the File
+1. Download All the File
-2.Run Crab.exe
+2. Run Crab.exe